 The construction industry in Florida is a vigorous and often difficult environment.
 The economic climate, legal issues, regulatory issues and payment problems are only a few examples of the challenges that must be faced every day.
 General contractors, subcontractors, suppliers, sureties, owners, architects and engineers must be aware of the legal issues that impact their businesses or property.

 Rapid change often brings unforeseen pitfalls, problems and mistakes.
 Completion of a project on schedule and on budget is becoming more difficult.
-This is why Di Pietro Partners, LLP provides its clients with ready access to legal advice on many and varied issues such as:
+This is why Di Pietro Partners provides its clients with ready access to legal advice on many and varied issues such as:

 - Common Industry Contract Forms

 - Performance and payment bonds

 - Construction claims